Atlas975/Notes/Languages&Compilation/Universal_Turing_machines.md

 ## Turing machine encoding
 - We can represent any Turing machine as a set of 5 items (quintuple):
 	1. Current state
 	2. Symbol being read
 	3. Symbol to write
 	4. Move (L/R)
 	5. New state
-- Each arc becomes a quintuple:
+- Each arc becomes it's own quintuple:

 ![[Pasted image 20240227150504.png|350|350]]

-## Universal Turing machine process
+## Universal Turing machine tape
+- This needs to store the following:
+    1. The quintuples of the machine being simulated
+    2. Start state of simulated machine
+    3.